loomio/loomio/docs/en/plugins/README.md

 Sweet!

-In Part 3, we’ll take a look at pushing some of this newfound plumbing out through the API so it’s easy to interact with.

 ### PART 3: Create an API endpoint
 Now that we’ve got some models and a place to store them, the next step is to make that information available via our API.
 If you’re going to be writing plugins which expose info through the API, it’s strongly suggested you read up on the [snorlax gem](https://github.com/loomio/snorlax) that we’re using for our API controllers, and take a nice look through some of the existing controllers in `app/controllers/api`.
 It’s a bit of a DSL, but once you get the hang of it, writing new endpoints is a breeze!

 ##### 1. Create a route
-First, let’s expose an endpoint, ‘/api/v1/discussion_tags/’, which will route to the index action in a DiscussionTagsController:
+First, let’s expose an endpoint, ‘/api/v1/discussion_tags.json’, which will route to the index action in a DiscussionTagsController:

 ```
 # plugins/loomio_tags/plugin.rb (within the setup! method)